Updated December 2022

 Read more about clothes, shoes & accessories in Hoi An

 No vacation should be completed before exploring at least one local market.
 It’s the place where you can really take the pulse of the city, see how locals live and, in this case, learn a thing or two about bargaining, which is an essential skill to have in Vietnam.

 As is the case with many other cities in the country, Hoi An is famous for its various markets where you can find almost everything under the sun.
 You can start the day off on a food adventure and grab some breakfast at Hoi An’s Central Market in the Old Town, then kick back with locals and enjoy a banh mi for lunch at the more relaxed Ba Le Market.
 End the day with tasty street food such as banh xeo and a spot of shopping at the action-packed Hoi An Night Market.

 Wandering the streets, it’s easy to see that Hoi An is a treasure trove of souvenirs, gifts, arts and crafts.

 Shopping for Souvenirs

 The markets are an obvious place to hunt, but there is no shortage of gift and specialty shops in town.
-Places such as Art Space or Viet Made, offer a plethora of interesting yet cheap souvenirs.
-And for those who want to make their Hoi An shopping part of a worthy cause, visit the incredible Reaching Out or Lifestart Foundation.
-These not-for-profit organizations support adults with disabilities and disadvantaged families through training and employment.
-You will find beautiful, meaningful merchandise and souvenirs at both these shops.
+Places such as Viet A or Long Vy, offer a plethora of interesting yet cheap souvenirs.
+And for those who want to make their Hoi An shopping part of a worthy cause, visit the incredible Reaching Out Teahouse This not-for-profit organization support adults with disabilities and disadvantaged families through training and employment.
+You will find beautiful, meaningful merchandise and souvenirs at this incredible shop.